Tibetan Wedding Customs and Ceremony

 This is the first procedure that must be done.
 Before proposing to marry, one should first check if the boy and girl's zodiacs are compatible, and then send Hada to the girl's family to formally propose the marriage.

 If both families agree to the marriage, they will send a family member to choose an auspicious day and ask a talented person who can draft poetry to draft the engagement letter.
-The content is that man and woman must respect and love each other after marriage, consider for each other, respect their elders, and have noble morals, etc. This kind of engagement letter is written in the form of poetry and can be read aloud.
+The content is that men and women must respect and love each other after marriage, consider for each other, respect their elders, and have noble morals, etc. This kind of engagement letter is written in the form of poetry and can be read aloud.

 On the day of the engagement, the man's family should offer a khata and generous gifts to the woman's family members.
 And the woman's family should prepare tea, wine, banquet, etc. to treat the man's family warmly.
 During the banquet, family members of each family will enter the main hall and take their seats one by one.
 And the host's family would serve Chema(a kind of mascot), offer tea and toast for the bride and groom.
 The proposed family will present a gift again and also repays the expenses spent on the day, as well as a piece of "apron", to show gratitude for the mother's breeding.
 After toasting, the host would put two copies of the engagement letter on a tray.
 One witness representing a family would read aloud, and another witness standing for the other family would proofread it carefully.
 After reading, the witnesses put both families' seals on the engagement letters and handed over them to the bride and groom's father separately.
 Then the parents of the two families offered khatas to the witnesses as a sign of gratitude.
 During the engagement ceremony, young men and women will not participate, only their families attending.
 When the man’s family leaves in the evening, the woman’s family will present a khata to each visitor.